actfong/kenny/README.md

   ```

-### Instrumentations Config
+### :instrumentations configuration
+  Before proceeding, please make sure you are familiar with the [Active Support Instrumentation](http://edgeguides.rubyonrails.org/active_support_instrumentation.html)

   In the example above, we setup A2bLogging to monitor two instrumentation events, `process_action.action_controller` and `sql.active_record`.

   For every instrumentation that you want to monitor, you have to provide a `:name` and a `:block`. `:logger` is optional

-  Behind the scenes, it defines two anonymous classes, that inherit from ActiveSupport::LogSubscriber
+  Behind the scenes, it defines an anonymous class (< ActiveSupport::LogSubscriber), for each of the specified instrumentation.

   The first one gets method `def process_action` defined and `def logger` *redefined*.

   The body of `def process_action` is the `:block` that has been supplied to the configuration.
-  Hence `:block` must be a lambda or a Proc.
+  Hence `:block` must be a Lambda or a Proc.
   (Lambda will raise errors with wrong number of arguments, Proc won't)

-  The `def logger` method gets overridden and will return the logger-instance that you have provided to the configuration. (in this case, its the `request_logger` that you have defined at the top of your config).
+  The `def logger` method (in ActiveSupport::LogSubscriber) gets overridden and will return the logger-instance that you have provided to the configuration.
+(In this case, its the `request_logger` that you have defined at the top of your config).

   This class is then attached to :action_controller

   The idea of redefining `def logger` may sound a bit scary, but this is necessary to keep events from
   different instrumentation channels on different log files.
 If `:logger` option is not provided, then that LogSubscriber class will use the default Rails logger (and hence writing to your production.log etc)

-  The second LogSubscriber class has method `start_processing` defined and the method body is again what has been supplied in the :block configuration.
+  The second LogSubscriber class will have method `def start_processing` defined and the method body is again what has been supplied in the :block configuration.

   The difference is that `:logger` has not been provided, hence it won't override the logger method for this LogSubscriber.
 In Rails, this means it will fall back to the default `Rails.logger`.
+  At the end, this class gets attached to :active_record

 ### Be careful with variable scopes and lambdas
   Since lambda's are used to define method bodies, be careful with context of variables.